 This Web Site

-This web site does not just explain the policies of the ABD.
-It also contains all the facts and figures to support those policies and is a mine of information on transport issues generally in London.
+This web site does not just explain the our policies.
+It also contains all the facts and figures to support those policies and is a mine of information on transport issues, particularly in London.
 Our past newsletters (see Newsletters) which are downloadable from the site in full also contain many relevant articles.
 The web site and all past newsletters can easily be searched for information that is of interest by using the site Search facility.
 If you can't find what you are looking for, require specific advice or simply wish to send us some comments, go to the Contact page.

 This web site concentrates on traffic and transport issues in London where motorists are particularly harrassed and inconvenienced by the policies of recent Mayors and their supporting bureaucracies.